Appellate Practice in Federal and State Courts

 - FREE SHIPPING!

-- This item ships within 1 to 2 business days.
+- This item ships in 3 to 5 business days.

 *New All-Inclusive Annual Service Pricing: This title now includes free online access for 1 year to a digital version in addition to the print version.
 Pricing includes an entire year of Updates.
 See below for more details.